Chain Reaction Car Accidents & Determining Legal Fault

 When Several Drivers Are at Fault

-Although these accidents are usually the result of a single driver’s carelessness or recklessness, chain reaction crashes can also involve instances of fault by more than one driver or party.
-For example, the first driver who was the catalyst for the accident may have been under the influence, but the second driver was staring at their phone and could have avoided hitting the other vehicles.
+Although these accidents are often caused by a single driver’s carelessness, multiple drivers can also share fault.
+For example, the first driver may have been under the influence and started the crash.
+However, the second driver was distracted by their phone and could have avoided hitting the other vehicles.

 How this will be handled will depend on your state’s comparative fault law.
 For example, Mississippi is a pure comparative fault state, which means that fault is divided between the parties according to their percentage of responsibility.
 If you were 40% at fault for the accident, your compensation award would be reduced by 40%.